Essex-class aircraft carrier: Guns, radar and radios

-Essex "long-hull" (Ticonderoga subclass)
+"Long-hull" (Ticonderoga subclass)

-Beginning in March 1943, one visually very significant change was authorized for ships then in the early stages of construction.
+Beginning in March 1943, one very visually significant change was authorized for ships then in the early stages of construction.
 This involved lengthening the bow above the waterline into a "clipper" form.
 The increased rake and flare provided deck space for an additional quadruple 40 mm mount; these units also had the flight deck slightly shortened forward to provide better arcs of fire.
 Of the Essex-class ships laid down after 1942, only Bon Homme Richard followed the original "short bow" design.
 The later ships have been variously referred to as the "long-bow units", the "long-hull group", or the "Ticonderoga class".
 However, the U.S. Navy never maintained any institutional distinction between the long-hull and short-hull members of the Essex class, and postwar refits and upgrades were applied to both groups equally.
 Less immediately visible aspects of the March 1943 design modification included safer ventilation and aviation-fuel systems, moving the combat information center below the armored deck, the addition of a second flight-deck catapult, the elimination of the hangar deck catapult, and a third Mk 37 fire-control director; some of these changes were also made to short-bow ships nearing completion or as they returned to the yards.

 Modifications were made throughout the Essex building program.
 The number of 20 mm and 40 mm anti-aircraft guns was greatly increased, new and improved radars were added, the original hangar deck catapult was removed, the ventilation system was substantially revised, details of protection were altered, and hundreds of other large and small changes were executed.
 In the meantime, earlier ships were continually modified as they returned to the yard for repair and overhaul.
 For example, Intrepid, one of the first to be commissioned, by the end of the war had received two H-4B flight deck catapults in place of her original single H-4A; three quad 40 mm mounts below the island to starboard, three more on the port side and one additional on both the starboard quarter and the stern; twenty-one additional 20 mm mounts; SM fighter-control radar; FD Mk 4 radar replaced with Mk 12/22; and an enlarged flag bridge.
 In fact, to the skilled observer, no two ships of the class looked exactly the same.